psakar/update-xml-file-maven-plugin/README.md

 -DwildflyCorePom=/path/to/file/pom.xml
 ```

-The Pom path accepts both a path to a local file or a HTTP URL.
+Value can be path to a local file or HTTP URL.

 #### Example of VARIABLE source type